Fundamental Concepts on Corporate Governance

 - The Company clarifies risk management systems to recognize risks pertaining to the Group’s business activities and respond to risks that arise in accordance with the Risk Management Regulations.

-- In the event of unforeseen events, the Company establishes a risk management committee headed by the President and CEO and take steps to prevent and minimize damage.
+- In the event of unforeseen events, the Company establishes a risk management committee headed by the President and Representative Director and take steps to prevent and minimize damage.

 - The Company appropriately manages and protects confidential and personal information in accordance with the Confidentiality Regulations and the Personal Information Protection Regulations.